armchairlinguist/log-muter/README.md

 Once deployed, the app can be added as a [count-only webhook alert](https://help.papertrailapp.com/kb/how-it-works/web-hooks/#count-only-webhooks) to any search that would indicate a problematic log velocity on 1-100 systems.
 If the webhook is not set to send counts, the app will return a 400.

 It's meant to run every minute, but that's not required.
-Keep in mind that if it doesn't run every minute, the settings for MAX_VELOCITY and SUSTAINED_DURATION should reflect that.
+Keep in mind that if it doesn't run every minute, the settings for PAPERTRAIL_VELOCITY and PAPERTRAIL_DURATION should reflect that.

 # How it works